Note: This offer has expired. The information below is for reference purposes only.

 The issuer (a CreditCardForum advertising partner) has already enhanced its Platinum and Business Platinum cards’ rewards programs.
 It hiked the sign-up bonus on its SimplyCash Plus card.
 It threw in Amazon as a temporary bonus category on its Blue Cash cards.
-And it tacked on bonus points for purchases at small-business through the end of 2016.
+And it tacked on bonus points for purchases at small-business through that ran through the end of last year.

 - 2X points on all qualifying purchases on the first $50,000 for the first year.
 That’s an additional 1 point per dollar spent on purchases.

 Other important details about the card include:

 - 10,000 Membership Rewards® points after making your first purchase on the Card within your first 3 months of Card Membership.

 - Get a 30% annual points bonus based on the past year’s purchases on your Blue for Business Card.